ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbook_pathing.rst

 Config paths
 ============

-By default, these should be relative to the config file, some are specifically relative to the current working directory or the playbook and should have this noted in their description.
-Things like ssh keys are left to use the current working directory because it mirrors how the underlying tools would use it.
+By default, these should be relative to the config file.
+Some are specifically relative to the current working directory or the playbook and should have this noted in their description.
+Things like SSH keys are left to use the current working directory because it mirrors how the underlying tools would use it.

 .. _playbook_task_paths: